Scout24/pybuilder_aws_plugin/README.rst

     use_plugin('pypi:pybuilder_aws_lambda_plugin')

-After this you have 2 additional tasks, which are explained below.
+After this you have the following additional tasks, which are explained below.

 @Task: package_lambda_code
 --------------------------